engenegr/plugin-hosted-channels/README.md

 ### Compiling AlarmBot plugin

-HC plugin depends on [AlarmBot](https://github.com/engenegr/eclair-alarmbot-plugin) plugin to send out custom Telegram messages (more on this later), and Eclair instance must be run with both of these plugins added.
+HC plugin depends on [AlarmBot](https://github.com/engenegr/eclair-alarmbot-plugin) plugin to send out custom Telegram messages (more on this later), and Eclair instance must be run with both of these plugins added, compile AlarmBot as follows:

 ```
 $ cd <eclair-alarmbot-plugin>